 Hallelujah!
-After nearly a 6 week suspension, EMI Share Options are back for UK SME’s.
+After nearly a 6 week suspension, EMI schemes are back for UK SME’s.

-A press release from the European Commision today stated:
+A press release from the European Commission today stated:

 “State aid: Commission approves prolongation of UK Enterprise Management Initiative scheme